AlloyCI/alloy-runner/docs/executors/README.md

 # Executors

-GitLab Runner implements a number of executors that can be used to run your builds in different scenarios.
+AlloyCI Runner implements a number of executors that can be used to run your builds in different scenarios.
 If you are not sure what to select, read the [I am not sure](#i-am-not-sure) section.
 Visit the [compatibility chart](#compatibility-chart) to find